 There is very little practical difference between certified mail and certified mail with return receipt requested.
-In both instances, the mailing is tracked with a tracking number, it gets priority treatment from the United States Postal Service, and a signature is required and collected at the time of delivery.
-In both instances, the signature record is stored with the United States Postal Service.
+In both instances, the United States Postal Services stores the signature record.

-For those sending Notice to Owner documents, if a statute explicitly requires delivery by certified mail with return receipt requested, the sender must comply with that hard requirement.
-Otherwise, however, there are a series of reasons why the “return receipt requested” service ought not be added to the mailing, not the least of which is that it will fortuitously add over $2 to every mailing.
+If a statute explicitly requires delivery by certified mail with return receipt requested, the sender must comply with that hard requirement.
+Otherwise, however, there are a series of reasons why you shouldn’t add a “return receipt requested” to the mailing.

 Is it a Best Practice to Just Always Send Every Mail Piece by Certified Mail Return Receipt Requested?

-Attorneys love to advise that clients do certain things “in an abundance of caution.”
-If you ask an attorney whether to send something by certified mail or by certified mail return receipt requested, you’ll likely be told to just send the mail piece with the “return receipt requested” service.
-There are a few unfortunate reasons for this, but mostly, this is a lazy CYA (i.e. “Cover Your Ass”) answer that seems like it will be enough in the event of a dispute over the mail piece.
+In terms of legal advice, attorneys love to tell clients do certain things “in an abundance of caution”.
+If you ask a lawyer, you’ll likely be told to send the mail piece with the “return receipt requested” service.
+There are a few unfortunate reasons for this.
+Mostly, this is a lazy CYA (i.e. “Cover Your Ass”) answer that seems like it will be enough in the event of a dispute over the mail piece.